Unionization in the tech sector: South Korea

 IT, tech, and game worker unionization is a recent trend, located primarily in the Pangyo Techno Valley with a first wave of organization in 2018 and a second in 2021.

 In September 2018, over 300 workers at video-game developer Nexon formed the country's first game worker union across the company's affiliates such as Nexon Networks Corp., Neople and Nexon Red.
 In 2019 over 600 members took collective action around reorganizations, job security, and other issues at Nexon.
 The union, known as Starting Point, successfully won significant pay raises for members in 2020.

 In 2018 workers at South Korean game company Smilegate also formed a labor union known as SG Guild and successfully got Smilegate executives to sign an agreement with the employees.
 The union held a demonstration in 2019 calling for "stable work practices".

 In March 2021 workers at Kakao's online-only bank firm KakaoBank formed a union.
 In April 2021, workers at Webzen, an online game developer, established a union.
 As of 2021 there are also unions at IT, financial tech, and game firms AhnLab, Hangul & Computer, XL Games, and Naver.

+In April 2023, Google Korea and Google Cloud Korea formed a union with Korea Finance & Service Workers Union (KFSWU) affiliated to KCTU.
+KFSWU has previously organized workers at Oracle, Hewlett Packard, SAP, and Microsoft Korea.